NxNiki/nwbPipeline/README.md

 # nwbPipeline
 Data processing pipeline for iEEG (Neuralynx and Blackrock) recordings.

+- **set montage:** Set the montage information which maps the device channel to the brain region.
-- **unpack raw data:** read binary data and save CSC (Continuously Sample Channel) signals and timestamps to .mat files.
+- **unpack raw data:** Read binary data and save CSC (Continuously Sample Channel) signals and timestamps to .mat files.
-- **spike sort:** detect spikes and cluster spikes into units.
+- **spike sort:** Detect spikes and cluster spikes into units.
-- **extract LFP:** remove spikes in the raw csc signals and downsample to 2k Hz.
+- **extract LFP:** Remove spikes in the raw csc signals and downsample to 2k Hz.
-- **convert to NWB:** export data to NWB (neural data without borders) format for data sharing.
+- **convert to NWB:** Export data to NWB (neural data without borders) format for data sharing.

 ## How to use: